SpiraInc/ouroboros/README.md

 # Overview
 This guide documents the steps required to ingest time series sensor data from Particle Photon devices, post this data to an AWS database and Adafruit.io, and create D3 graphs of this data on an S3 website.

 The Photon is being programmed in C++ using the Particle Build interface.
-It is currently logging temperature and pH data, and we aim to expand to more outputs.
-The current goal is to create Particle Webhooks that listen to the Photon's published data, then POST the data to a AWS API Gateway Endpoint where an AWS Lambda function will ingest the data and post to AWS DynamoDB.
+It is currently logging temperature and pH data, and we aim to expand to more outputs in the near future.
+The current goal is to set up Particle Webhooks that will listen to the Photon's published data, then will POST the data to a AWS API Gateway Endpoint where an AWS Lambda function will ingest the data and post to AWS DynamoDB.
 An AWS S3 website will query DynamoDB and create graphs using the D3.js library.
 There will also be an IFTTT applet that will post the data to Adafruit.io to create additional graphs.

-### Obtaining sensor data from Particle Build
+# Obtaining sensor data from Particle Build

-The main code for this device is the app [`particle_master`](https://github.com/SpiraInc/ouroboros/blob/master/particle_master) on Particle Build.
+The main code for this device is in the app [_particle_master_](https://github.com/SpiraInc/ouroboros/blob/master/particle_master) on Particle Build.
 When this code is run, the temperature and pH sensors are read every few minutes, and this data is published (made available to the Webhooks) using the following commands:

 ```
 Particle.publish("phValue", String(phValue, 2));